gparlakov/jstalks-2021-optimising-angular/TASKS.md

 6. Add a test case for `deleteComment` success
 7. See [help](./files/src/app/article/article.component.spec.ts.help) file

-### M Observable testing / Forms testing
+### 8. Forms / Observable testing

 1. Auth component - start test (automate?)
 2. Add test case for `when ngOnInit is called and url ends with 'login' should set title and authType`
 3. Add test case for `when ngOnInit is called and url ends with 'register' should set title and authType and add a 'username' control`
 4. Add test case `when submitForm called it should set the isSubmitting to true and clear out the errors`
 5. Add test case `when submitForm called it should call attemptAuth with the auth type and credentials`
-6. // TODO check Add test case `when submitForm called and attemptAuth result emits it should navigate to /`
+6. Add test case `when submitForm called and attemptAuth result emits it should navigate to /`
-7. // TODO check Add test case `when submitForm called and attemptAuth result emits error it should set errors and isSubmitting to false`
+7. Add test case `when submitForm called and attemptAuth result emits error it should set errors and isSubmitting to false`

 ### N State management